Arena Birmingham: Renovation

 In 2012 plans to refurbish and renovate the NIA were approved by Birmingham City Council.
 The plans included creating a showpiece entrance from the canal-side, three "sky needle" light sculptures, a new glazed facade fronting the canal and new pre-show hospitality elements.
-The design was by the architecture firm Broadway Malyan and the building contract was awarded to Royal BAM Group in 2013 with an projected finishing date of Winter 2014.
+The design was by the architecture firm Broadway Malyan and the building contract was awarded to Royal BAM Group in 2013 with a projected finishing date of Winter 2014.

 The £26 million redevelopment began in June 2013.
 The redeveloped arena was officially opened with a performance by singer Michael Bublé on 2 December 2014.
 It was renamed the "Barclaycard Arena" in November 2014 after Barclaycard won the naming rights for five years, but in May 2016 it was announced that the naming deal would end early, and from September 2017 it would be named Arena Birmingham.

 On 16 January 2020, it was announced that the arena will be renamed Utilita Arena Birmingham from 15 April 2020.

 Notable events

-The arena has been used for several major events in the past, including counting no less than eight constituencies in the hall for the 1992 general election.
+The arena has been used for several major events in the past, including counting no fewer than eight constituencies in the hall for the 1992 general election.